Zanark/blog/_posts/2019-07-01-My-Interview-Experience.md

 She also asked me some Client-Consultant scenario questions, as to how I'll solve a problem reported by a client and how I'll keep the client updated on the progress.

 That was it, I thanked her and left the cabin with a huge smile because for me, the personal interview went really well and I was able to answer the interviewer's questions well.
 I'll be honest, I was proud of myself.

+---

+## ROUND 3 - An Interview with the HR

+With a smile on my face and a boost in confidence from Round 2, I headed for the interview room for the 3rd round.

+The HR was an icredibly friendly and charming person, a perfect gentleman.
+He actually asked me for my Resume on the doorstep and I almsot dropped it while handing it to him, haha.

+He then started going through my Resume and asked me about my Projects.

+- Why did I choose to make this project?
+- How will I sell my project?
+- Does the world really need my solution to a problem whose solution already exists?
+- If the person I am trying to convince to buy my product doesnt agree at all then what will I do?

+I was basically asked questions about my projects and what I can do with them and what kind of people is my project going to help and how.

+---

+## The Results

+I was pretty confident and satisfied about how ny third round went.
+I was even ready to accept rejection because this interview experience taught me a lot about how interviews go and what interviewers look for in a candidate.

+I calmed myself down and waited for my results.

+Just kiding, I wasnt able to calm myself down.
+I couldn't sit down in a place because when I did my stomach started felling funny because of all that nervousness.

+After an hour of struggle to calm myself down, the pannel members entred the room with the list of selected students, and yes, I got selected.

+I was so happy that I just couldn't stop smilling because of which my jaw muscles started to pain.
+Now, I was just standing there with a locked jaw smiling like a goof.

+---

+And yep, that's how my Interview went....in a nutshell.

+I will soon upload another post where I'll add some Interview and Resume tips that I picked up from places on the internet.
+Until then goodbye.

+And yeah, **KEEP LEARNING NEW STUFF!!**